Bgood12/PathfinderCampaignNotes/Act 2 - Crooked Crow Adventures/Crooked Crow Adventures/Encounter 2 - The Siren's Call.md

 **Loot**
 Among the debris of the captain's quarters—moldy maps, a tarnished sextant, and ruined books—they’ll find the **tablet piece** hidden in an iron box, weighted down with stones.
 The box has corroded over time, so a bit of prying may be necessary to open it, revealing the stone tablet within, worn but intact.

+The body of **Captain Eryss Thornleigh** lies impaled on a piece of splintered wood from the ship's hull.
+She has on her person...
+- +1 Striking Rapier
+- +1 Striking Dagger
+- +1 Studded Leather Armor
+- Wand of False Vitality